 Arguably one of the most famous gay neighborhoods in the world, West Hollywood is the primary destination for the gay community and culture in Los Angeles.
 With over 40% of WeHo’s population identifying as LGBT+, the area has a strong and enigmatic gay population that is noticeable whilst strolling down any of its iconic boulevards.

 The neighborhood boasts one of the world’s most concentrated and promising gay nightlife scenes with 25 gay bars and clubs catering to a variety of interests and tastes.
 Santa Monica Boulevard is the epicenter of West Hollywood after nightfall when the street comes alive with gay locals and tourists alike keen to experience a taste of West Hollywood party culture.
-The most popular gay bars have earned themselves global reputations as bastions of hedonism and enjoyment, including Mickey’s, Flaming Saddles and The Abbey.
+The best gay bars in West Hollywood have earned themselves global reputations as bastions of hedonism and enjoyment, including Mickey’s, Flaming Saddles and The Abbey.

 The area is also a hub of design, art and fashion, with the streets of West Hollywood claiming host to flagship stores from some of the biggest names in fashion.
 In addition, travelers can explore the iconic Museum of Contemporary Art, a staple in the Los Angeles gallery scene and also an internationally recognised institution of creativity and design.